hotBobo/IT-Class-2024/README.md

 #### PythonOOP.png image of a program that uses Object Oriented Programming to create a Flower class and print text using its attributes and methods.
 ## Filename: Flower.py
 #### Flower.py is a Python program that uses Object Oriented Programming to create a Flower class and print text using its attributes and methods.
+## Filename: NetworkDesign.jpeg
+#### NetworkDesign.jpeg uses the infrastructure topology to connect various devices in a network.
+I chose the infrastructure topology because it is one of the most common topologies used and has both wired and wireless functionality.